Albly/PageRank/README.md

 Finally, this package can be split into two: "slow" (with usual python implementation) and "fast" with jitted python implementation.

 # How to use it?
-In order to repeat our experiments, you can use 'main.ipynb' file.
-If you want to use our package, just use the first cell from 'main.ipynb' to download the module and then use it as you with.
+In order to repeat our experiments, you can use `main.ipynb` file.
+If you want to use our package, just use the first cell from `main.ipynb` to download the module and then use it as you with.